AccessibilityRG/HelsinkiRegionTravelTimeMatrix2018/README.md

 ## <a name="calculations"></a>How calculations were done?

+### <a name="walk"></a>Walking

+__The routes by walking__ were also calculated using the __[MetropAccess-Reititin](http://blogs.helsinki.fi/accessibility/reititin/)__ by disabling all motorized transport modes in the calculation.
+Thus, all routes are based on the Open Street Map geometry.
+The walking speed has been adjusted to 70 meters per minute, which is the default speed in the HRT Journey Planner (also in the calculations by public transportation).

+For detailed documentation and instructions how to reproduce the walking results, see [documentation in here](codes/MetropAccess-Reititin).

+### <a name="cycling"></a>Cycling

+__The routes by cycling__ were calculated using a dedicated open source tool called [**DORA**](https://github.com/DigitalGeographyLab/DORA).
+The network dataset underneath is [MetropAccess-CyclingNetwork dataset](), which is a modified version from the original Digiroad data provided by Finnish Transport Agency.
+In the dataset the travel times for the road segments have been modified to be more realistic based on Strava sports application data from the Helsinki region from 2016 and the bike sharing system data from Helsinki from 2017.

+For each road segment a separate speed value was calculated for slow and fast cycling.
+The value for fast cycling is based on a percentual difference  between segment specific Strava speed value and the average speed value for the whole Strava data.
+This same percentual difference has been applied to calculate the slower speed value for each road segment.
+The speed value is then the average speed value of bike sharing system users multiplied by the percentual difference value.

+The reference value for faster cycling has been 19km/h, which is based on the average speed of Strava sports application users in the Helsinki region.
+The reference value for slower cycling has been 12km/, which has been the average travel speed of bike sharing system users in Helsinki.
+Additional 1 minute have been added to the travel time to consider the time for taking (30s) and returning (30s) bike on the origin/destination.

+For detailed documentation and instructions how to reproduce the cycling results, see [documentation in here](codes/DORA).

 ### <a name="pt"></a>Public Transport

 __The routes by public transportation__ have been calculated by using the __[MetropAccess-Reititin](http://blogs.helsinki.fi/accessibility/reititin/)__ tool which also takes